 Once the curds are separated from the whey, they must undergo processing to produce the distinct varieties of cheese that we are familiar with.
 Fresh cheeses (such as ricotta and paneer) are simply drained or pressed and may have a touch of salt added, but generally do not undergo any further processing.

-Many cheeses are heated and salted to further drive out more moisture.
+Many kinds of cheese are heated and salted to further drive out more moisture.
 The more moisture that is driven out of the curd, the "harder" the cheese becomes.
 This also allows the cheese to last longer without spoiling and the salt can provide extra flavor.

 Cheeses such as mozzarella undergo a stretching process, with aligns the proteins and develops protein "fibers," which give the cheese a stringy texture.